Toggle Menu

 • Gastrointestinal difficulties, including constipation and GERD (gastric reflux)

-• Tooth decay, gum disease, enlarged salivary glands
+• Tooth decay, gum disease, and enlarged salivary glands

 • Pancreatitis